cincuranet/blog/_posts/0000-00-00-233486-async-semaphore-with-priority-rethinking-queuing-continuations.md

 I'm also calling [`Wait`][3] on the `Task`.
 My original reasoning was that I want to be sure the continuations are processed and I, if any, receive (don't loose) exceptions (although I'm not handling exception, I just want them to bubble up). <small>There was also a discussion about this in comments.
 Read it if you're interested.</small>

-Recently I was improviny my knowledge about `async`/`await` internals and threading/locking internals and decided to re-evaluate my original reasoning.
+Recently I was improving my knowledge about `async`/`await` internals and threading/locking internals and decided to re-evaluate my original reasoning.
 After some testing I decided to change the method.

 ```csharp
 public void Release()